tonytins/dressupzack/README.md

 ## License

-The source and assets are licensed under the GPL-3.0 License and CC-BY, respectfully - see the [LICENSE](LICENSE) and [ASSET-LICENSE](ASSET-LICENSE) for more details.
+I hereby grant permission to use, modify, and distribute the source code of this game under the [GNU General Public License, version 2.0](./LICENSE).
+Additionally, all assets associated with this game are provided under the [Creative Commons Zero license](./ASSET_LICENSE), allowing for unrestricted use and adaptation.
+Feel free to explore, enhance, and share this project as you see fit, while respecting the terms and conditions outlined in the GPL-2.0 and CC-0 licenses.

 The Flash games located in the `/archive` directory are proprietary, but considered abandonware.
 Any extracted assets are under the same license.
 Feel free to share them on archives.